 Preheat your oven to 450° and line a baking sheet with parchment paper.

 Mix together the flour, non-dairy milk, garlic powder, onion powder, and sea salt in a large bowl.
-Toss the cauliflower in the mixture, and then lay the pieces on the baking sheet.
+Toss the cauliflower in the mixture.
+Allow any excess batter to drip off into the bowl, if neccessary, and then lay the pices out of the baking sheet.

-Bake for 15 to 20 minutes, flipping them once.
+Bake for 20 minutes, flipping them once at about the halfway point.
 They’re ready when they start to brown and the batter isn’t doughy.

 Remove the cauliflower from the oven and let the pieces cool for a few minutes.
 Whisk together the oil and hot sauce.
 Toss the cauliflower pieces in the hot sauce, and then place them back on the baking sheet.